cujojs/meld/docs/reference.md

 ## On

 *On* advice executes, conceptually, at the same time as another function, and receives the same parameters.
+In practice, on advice will execute *immediately after* the advised function, before around advice code that comes after `joinpoint.proceed`.
+See [Around advice](#around) and [Advice Order](#advice-order) for more information on the exact ordering of around and on advice.

 ## AfterReturning